31 - 40 of 86 Jobs

 Army General Service Recruit

-What is an Army Recruit?
+Description What is an Army Recruit?
 An Army Recruit is a person who enlists for General Service in the Defence Forces and on completion of the initial training program is promoted to Private 2*.
 There are multiple career options available in all Corps on completion of recruit training.
 The Defence Forces is looking for people who are looking for a challenging and exciting career in the military.
 You will be fully trained but applicants should have: Barrack locations: Cork, Dublin, Donegal, Galway, Kildare, Kilkenny, Limerick, Louth, Meath, Westmeath.
-Current Rates of Pay
+CLICK THE APPLY BUTTON TO GO TO THEIR CAREERS PAGE WHERE YOU CAN CHECK THIS JOB AND ALL OTHER OPPORTUNITIES AVAILABLE

 6 days agoFull-time